An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Introduction

-It is worth noting that preserving the prescribed nonresonant frequency associated with the full-dimensional torus is a challenging task that necessitates certain nondegeneracy.
+It is worth noting that preserving the prescribed non-resonant frequency associated with the full-dimensional torus is a challenging task that necessitates certain nondegeneracy.
 Otherwise, the prescribed frequency drifts.
 In contrast to the truncation method commonly used in KAM theory, we employ the generating function approach based on the nondegeneracy of the Hamiltonian system.
 This ensures that the frequency remains unchanged throughout the KAM iteration process, in the spirit of Kolmogorov \cite{MR0068687} and Salamon \cite{MR2111297}.
-Furthermore, addressing the equilibrium among the spatial structure, nonresonance, and regularity also presents additional challenges in making the KAM scheme valid.
+Furthermore, achieving a balance among the spatial structure, non-resonance condition, and regularity presents additional challenges in validating the KAM scheme.

 The remainder of this paper is organized as follows.
 In Section \ref{SEC2}, we first provide some basic characterizations of the spatial structure, non-resonance, and regularity.
-Based on these, we present two theorems corresponding to the Main Result I: Theorem \ref{FULLT1} on Bourgain's type Diophantine nonresonance and Theorem \ref{FULLT2} on weaker Diophantine nonresonance.
-Subsequently, we give some discussions on the spatial structure and present a more general Theorem \ref{FULLT3}, omitting the proof.
-In Section \ref{SECMACKAY}, we utilize the Main Result I to prove the Main Result II, namely the persistence of almost periodic breathers with frequency-preserving for some weakly coupled networks.
-The proofs of Theorems \ref{FULLT1} and \ref{FULLT2} are postponed to Section \ref{SEC4}, utilizing an improved infinite-dimensional KAM technique.
+Based on these, we present two theorems corresponding to Main Result I: Theorem \ref{FULLT1} on Bourgain's Diophantine non-resonance condition and Theorem \ref{FULLT2} on the weak Diophantine non-resonance condition.
+Subsequently, we provide a discussion of the spatial structure and present a more general Theorem \ref{FULLT3} without proof.
+In Section \ref{SECMACKAY}, we utilize Main Result I to prove Main Result II, namely the persistence of frequency-preserving almost periodic breathers for certain weakly coupled networks.
+Then, for the reader's convenience, a more detailed comparison of our main results with pertinent previous literature is presented in Section \ref{SECNEW}.
+Finally, the proofs of Theorems \ref{FULLT1} and \ref{FULLT2} are postponed to Section \ref{SEC4}, utilizing an improved infinite-dimensional KAM technique.